 Sports authorities have rightly stamped down on cheating by taking anabolic steroids to increase training and muscle potential.
 Smoking cannabis isn’t likely to increase the chances of success, in our view – but has tended to attract the same kind of punishment.

 Many weed-smoking athletes have lauded the healing properties and the way that it helps ease aching muscles and pain.
-Septemberbe the sporting authorities should be concentrating on cases like the following four instead.
+Decemberbe the sporting authorities should be concentrating on cases like the following four instead.

 Ben Johnson, Track and Field

 This is one of the most famous stories of steroid taking – and one that highlighted the issue for many around the world.
 At the 1988 Summer Olympics, Canadian sprinter Ben Johnson won the 100 metres final in a world record 9.79 seconds.
 But then he tested positive for the steroid stanozolol.